vorakl/TrivialRC/README.md

 4. *halt* <br />
    **Execution order**: trc.sd.* (deprecated) -> trc.halt.* -> ./trc.d/halt.* -> [-H 'cmds' [...]] <br />
    Commands run in the separate environment, synchronously (one by one) when the main process is finishing (on exit).
-   The exit status from the last halt command has precedence under the exit status from the main process which was supplied as ${_exit_status} variable.
+   An exit status from the last halt command has precedence under an exit status from the main process which was supplied as ${_exit_status} variable.
 So you are able to keep a main exit status or rewrite it to something else.

 ##### Version: v1.1.6